-The Board comprises of three (3) Non-Executive Directors who are independent.
+The Board comprises three (3) Non-Executive Directors who are independent.
 The Independent Directors are paid a fixed remuneration appropriate to their level of contribution, taking into account factors such as effort, time spent and their responsibilities.
 No Director is involved in deciding his or her own remuneration.
 The Independent Directors have not been over-compensated to the extent that their independence is compromised.

 The total fees of the Directors is recommended for shareholders' approval at each AGM of the Company.
-Directors' fees of S\$106,247 for FY2019 had been approved by shareholders at the last AGM of the Company held on 26 June 2020.
-Directors' fees of S\$100,000 for FY2020 have been recommended by the Board and will be tabled for approval by shareholders at the forthcoming AGM of the Company.
+Directors' fees of S\$100,000 for FY2020 had been approved by shareholders at the last AGM of the Company held on 29 April 2021.
+Directors' fees of S\$100,000 for FY2021 have been recommended by the Board and will be tabled for approval by shareholders at the forthcoming AGM of the Company.